4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 - Starvation: SRT can lead to starvation for longer processes if many short tasks keep arriving frequently.

 **HRRN (Highest Response Ratio Next):**

-- Selection Function: HRRN calculates the response ratio for each process and selects the one with the highest ratio.
+- Selection Function: HRRN calculates the response ratio for each process and selects the one with the highest ratio. $$Ratio=\frac{timeWaiting+ expectedServiceTime}{expectedServiceTime}$$
 - Decision Mode: It uses a non-preemptive approach based on response ratios.
 - Throughput: HRRN aims for high throughput by considering both waiting time and estimated remaining time.
 - Response Time: Response time is generally good, especially for processes with high response ratios.